golang-jwt/jwt/README.md

 Our support of Go versions is aligned with Go's [version release policy](https://golang.org/doc/devel/release#policy).
 So we will support a major version of Go until there are two newer major releases.
-We no longer support building jwt-go with unsupported Go versions, as these contain secruity vulnerabilities which will not be fixed.
+We no longer support building jwt-go with unsupported Go versions, as these contain security vulnerabilities which will not be fixed.
 This means that currently we support Go 1.15 and 1.16.